sketchplugins/plugin-directory/README.md

 - [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
 - [Convert To Grayscale](https://github.com/mheesakkers/sketch-plugin-convert-to-grayscale), by Misha: A simple Sketch plugin to convert selected shapes to grayscale colors
 - [ColorBrightness](https://github.com/andexds/colorbrightness), by Andrey Anashkin: Color Brightness sketch plugin
-- [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
 - [Angle](https://designcode.io/angle), by MengTo: Apply perspective transforms on screen mockups.
 Auto-detect screens by resolution and works on shapes and symbols.
 Super fast.
 - [Unsplash It](https://github.com/fhuel/unsplash-it-sketch), by Manuele Capacci: A plugin to quickly include great looking image from Unsplash.com in your Sketch projects.
 - [SketchTurbo](https://github.com/usagimaru/SketchTurbo), by Satori Maru: A plugin for Sketch that adjusts scroll speed on a canvas.